tmux-python/tmuxp/docs/quickstart.md

 ```

 tmuxp will offer to `switch-client` for you if you're already in a
 session.
-You can also load a configuration, and append the windows to
+You can also load a workspace and append the windows to
 the current active session.

 You can also have a custom tmuxp config directory by setting the